wizroot-dev/xnew/README.md

 </body>
 ```
 - If you omit `element`, new node's element is set automatically (e.g. node2, node4, node5).
-- `this` pointer is a different value depending on where it is used.
+- Note that `this` pointer is a different value depending on where it is used.

 ### #2
-New node has several functions available by default.
+a node has some functions by default.
 You can define the detail using thre response of component function.

 ```
 const node = xnew(function () {